kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 - Improve coverage for appropriate scenarios in testgrid.

 #### Beta 2

 - Publish a Kubernetes doc page encoring user to use encrypted swap if they wish to enable this feature.
 - Add [swap specific tests](https://github.com/kubernetes/kubernetes/issues/120798) such as, handling the usage of swap during container restart boundaries for writes to tmpfs (which may require pod cgroup change beyond what container runtime will do at (container cgroup boundary).
 - Fix flaking/failing swap node e2e jobs.
 - Address eviction related [issue](https://github.com/kubernetes/kubernetes/issues/120800) in swap implementation.
+- Add `NoSwap` as the default setting.
+- Add e2e test confirming that `NoSwap` will actually not swap
+- Add e2e test confirming that swap is used for `LimitedSwap` and `UnlimitedSwap`
+- Document [best practices](#best-practices) for setting up Kubernetes with swap

 [via cgroups]: #restrict-swap-usage-at-the-cgroup-level